-Geoffrey Garrett, Dean and Reliance Professor of Management and Private Enterprise, The Wharton School
+Geoffrey Garrett, Former Dean and Reliance Professor of Management and Private Enterprise, The Wharton School

 Doing academic research can change your life and immensely for the better.
 It certainly did mine.
 I was a decent student.
 But not a highly motivated one.
 Then I literally “fell in love” with research.
 Instead of returning to Australia to be bureaucrat like my father, brother and sister, I went to Oxford where I taught Rhodes and Marshall scholars.
 Read more